medvied/mze/mze.rst

 - a script to generate & check copyright header for all files in the repo
 - CI to check everything pre-commit & post-commit
+- CI to create all the packages and create GitHub releases

 API